École nouvelle de la Suisse romande: External Accreditation

-ENSR International School is accredited by the International Baccalaureate Organisation (since 1971, the first school in the world to receive such accreditation) and CIS (Council of International Schools).
+ENSR International School is accredited by the International Baccalaureate Organisation (since 1971, the first school in the world to receive such accreditation).

 The School is a member of AVDEP, FSEP, Swiss Label, NFI and of SEBIQ.

 ENSR International School is fully accredited by Cambridge English as a preparation centre and several of its English teachers are certified Cambridge English teachers.

 ENSR enjoys partnerships with other international schools, such as Schulle Schloss Salem in Germany.

 Through the Alumni Association and the Neotema Foundation, ENSR also maintains strong links with Thailand.
 Students and teachers have the opportunity each year to visit Wang Klaikangwon School in Huahin, Thailand, where they are able to take part in a cultural exchange with Thai teachers and students.

 A partnership with the Languages Department of the University of Geneva and the Distance Learning Foundation allows Thai teachers and members of the Ministry of Education to visit ENSR annually for two weeks of seminars and exchanges.